***Events and Activities***

 Washburn A Mill Tour

 Take an in-depth look at the historic Washburn A Mill complex and the award-winning Mill City Museum building.
 A museum interpreter will take visitors into the building’s many nooks and crannies, highlighting the lives of the men and women who worked there, how the building functioned during its peak flour milling years and the many changes to the building over time.
 This is the only opportunity for a guided tour through the entire museum building and the only chance to see some of its non-public spaces.
 The tour includes admission to the museum gallery, Baking Lab, Water Lab and Flour Tower show.
-Fee: $14 adults, $12 seniors and college students, $10 children ages 6-17 and MHS members.
+For more information visit http://www.millcitymuseum.org/tours.
+Fee: $14 adults, $12 seniors and college students, $10 children ages 6-17 and MNHS members.
 Tour includes museum admission.
-Reservations recommended; call 612-341-7555 or register online
+Reservations required; call 612-341-7555 or register online.

 Kroening Interpretive Center Programs (Three Rivers Park District)

 For information: 763-694-7693; for map and driving instructions: http://www.minneapolisparks.org/default.asp?PageID=4&parkid=430.
 For programs that require reservations, call 763-559-6700 or register on-line: http://www.threeriversparkdistrict.org.

 Free Family Fun Day: Frog and Toad Adventures

 Sunday, July 27, 1 – 3 pm, ongoing

 Drop in anytime!
 Explore a different topic each week through hands-on activities that everyone can enjoy at their own pace.This program is free and open to all ages.